Angermuseum

 What should I wear?

-Dress comfortably, keeping in mind that you may be walking and standing for extended periods while exploring the museum.
+Dress comfortably and appropriately for the season.
+Comfortable footwear is advisable, as you may be walking and standing for extended periods while exploring the museum.

 Location